avast/gradle-docker-compose-plugin/README.md

     // removeVolumes = false
     // waitForTcpPorts = false // turns off the waiting for exposed TCP ports opening
     // projectName = 'my-project' // allow to set custom docker-compose project name (defaults to directory name)
-    // executable = '/path/to/docker-compose' // allow to set the path of the docker-compose executable (usefull if not present in PATH)
+    // executable = '/path/to/docker-compose' // allow to set the path of the docker-compose executable (useful if not present in PATH)
-    // dockerExecutable = '/path/to/docker' // allow to set the path of the docker executable (usefull if not present in PATH)
+    // dockerExecutable = '/path/to/docker' // allow to set the path of the docker executable (useful if not present in PATH)
     // dockerComposeWorkingDirectory = '/path/where/docker-compose/is/invoked/from'
     // dockerComposeStopTimeout = java.time.Duration.ofSeconds(20) // time before docker-compose sends SIGTERM to the running containers after the composeDown task has been started
     // environment.put 'BACKEND_ADDRESS', '192.168.1.100' // Pass environment variable to 'docker-compose' for substitution in compose file